Frequently Asked Questions

 – Hawkshaw, Affetside, Greenmount, Tottington

-If you live further afield please get in touch to discuss, however we may we may charge a Location Top Up Fee.
+If you live further afield please get in touch to discuss, however I may we may charge a Location Top Up Fee.

 How do you know what care or service I will need?

-When you first contact us, we will arrange a date to come and visit you at your home, at no cost to assess your needs, and find out what is important to you that we can put into place the right level of help and support.
+When you first contact Bury North Care, I will arrange a date to come and visit you at your home, at no cost to assess your needs, and find out what is important to you that I can put into place the right level of help and support.
 This could be as little as a couple of hours per week through to round-the-clock care, as per your individual requirements and wishes.
-Where possible, we will promote and enable you to maintain your independence.
+Where possible, I will promote and enable you to maintain your independence.

-We cater for people of all ages, who may have different disabilities, illnesses, difficulties, or may even just need some support because of old-age.
-Our services are individually tailored; don’t worry if you feel that your needs or requirements may change over time – we are very versatile, and thus we can adapt the services you receive, thereby ensuring that they meet your individual needs.
+Bury North Care caters for people of all ages, who may have different disabilities, illnesses, difficulties, or may even just need some support because of old-age.
+My services are individually tailored; don’t worry if you feel that your needs or requirements may change over time – I am very versatile, and thus can adapt the services you receive, thereby ensuring that they meet your individual needs.

 Who pays for the care and how much do you charge?

 This very much depends on when you require care, how many carers, and for how long you will require the care services per day, or per week.
-We commit to 1-hour visits, with 2-hours as a minimum for a companionship visit.
-If you are not entirely sure about all of this, we will be able to help you and provide our most accurate rate verbally and in writing.
-We have tried to make payments convenient and easy to process, and have a number of options for you to settle your fees.
-We will provide you with the relevant details and arrange the necessary paper-work on your behalf.
+Bury North Care commits to 1-hour visits, with 2-hours as a minimum for a companionship visit.
+If you are not entirely sure about all of this, I will be able to help you and provide our most accurate rate verbally and in writing.
+I have tried to make payments convenient and easy to process, and have a number of options for you to settle your fees.
+I will provide you with the relevant details and arrange the necessary paper-work on your behalf.

 Some care can be funded from the Local Authority or the NHS, this is means tested and can fully or partially fund your care requirements.
 There are several benefits available, including Attendance Allowance and Carer’s Allowance.
 Attendance Allowance is for anyone aged 65 or over who needs support with personal care.
 It isn’t means-tested and is based purely on your needs.
 Carer’s Allowance is available for people who spend more than 35 hours a week caring for someone else.

-Whether you pay privately, have funding from the Local Authority or NHS, we can support you with whatever you need.
+Whether you pay privately, have funding from the Local Authority or NHS, I can support you with whatever you need.

 If you would like more information, please visit http://www.ageuk.org.uk/money-matters/claiming-benefits/ as this website provides very useful guidance on benefits.